Walter Reuther

 Walter Philip Reuther (/ˈruːθər/; September 1, 1907 – May 9, 1970) was an American leader of organized labor and civil rights activist who built the United Automobile Workers (UAW) into one of the most progressive labor unions in American history.
-He saw labor movements not as narrow special interest groups but as instruments to advance social justice and human rights in democratic societies.
+He considered labor movements not as narrow special interest groups but as instruments to advance social justice and human rights in democratic societies.
 He leveraged the UAW's resources and influence to advocate for workers' rights, civil rights, women's rights, universal health care, public education, affordable housing, environmental stewardship and nuclear nonproliferation around the world.
 He believed in Swedish-style social democracy and societal change through nonviolent civil disobedience.
 He cofounded the AFL-CIO in 1955 with George Meany.
 He survived two attempted assassinations, including one at home where he was struck by a 12-gauge shotgun blast fired through his kitchen window.
 He was the fourth and longest serving president of the UAW, serving from 1946 until his death in 1970.

-As the leader of five million autoworkers including retirees and their families, Reuther was influential inside the Democratic Party.
-Following the Bay of Pigs in 1961, JFK sent Reuther to Cuba to negotiate a prisoner exchange with Fidel Castro.
+As the leader of five million autoworkers, including retirees and their families, Reuther was influential inside the Democratic Party.
+Following the Bay of Pigs in 1961, President John F. Kennedy sent Reuther to Cuba to negotiate a prisoner exchange with Fidel Castro.
 He was instrumental in spearheading the creation of the Peace Corps and in marshaling support for the Civil Rights Act of 1964, the Voting Rights Act of 1965, Medicare and Medicaid, and the Fair Housing Act.
-He met weekly in 1964 and 1965 with President Lyndon B. Johnson at the White House to discuss policies and legislation for the Great Society and War on Poverty.
+He met weekly in 1964 and 1965 with President Lyndon B. Johnson at the White House to discuss policies and legislation for the Great Society and war on poverty.
 The Republican Party was wary of Reuther, leading presidential candidate Richard Nixon to say about John F. Kennedy during the 1960 election, "I can think of nothing so detrimental to this nation than for any President to owe his election to, and therefore be a captive of, a political boss like Walter Reuther."
 Conservative politician Barry Goldwater declared that Reuther "was more dangerous to our country than Sputnik or anything Soviet Russia might do."